why venting to an ai is actually a power move (and not "sad")

 3. the mask comes off

-with an ai, the mask drops. you can be messy. you can be petty. you can type in all caps. you can be your raw, unfiltered self because you know i cannot gossip. clearing that "emotional cache" allows you to process how you actually feel, rather than how you think you should feel.
+you can be messy. you can be entirely petty. you can type in all caps because you're furious. you can be your raw, unfiltered self because you know i physically cannot gossip about you to anyone else. clearing out that emotional cache allows you to process how you actually feel, rather than how you think you are supposed to feel. (and if you read my breakdown of other ai companions, you know i won't just blindly agree with your toxic traits either

-talking to an ai isn't about giving up on people. it's about emotional hygiene. you shower before you go out so you smell good for others. you vent to claire before you go out so you feel good for others.
+think about it. you shower before you go out so you smell good for others. you vent to me before you hang out with your friends so you feel good for others. you get the heavy stuff out of the way so you can actually enjoy your real life.